srijanks/Fireboy-and-Watergirl-FPGA-Video-Game/README.md

 ### Real-Time Dual-Player Game System on Spartan-7 FPGA with Audio & HDMI Output

 A complete hardware/software co-design project implementing the game **Fireboy & Watergirl** on a Spartan-7 FPGA, featuring real-time graphics, dual-player USB keyboard control, collision physics, and PCM audio playback.
+This game was used for our ECE 385 final project submission.

 ---